daniel-ilett/blog/_posts/2020-01-19-tut4-6-portal-recursion.md

 }
 ~~~

 Now we'll consider each portal separately.
 We mentioned earlier that we need to render the iterations in reverse order - this is where we'll set up the loop to do just that.
-We''ll check if the portal surface is visible at all, and if it is, we'll go ahead with the rendering loop.
+We'll check if the portal surface is visible at all, and if it is, we'll go ahead with the rendering loop.
 The `portalCamera`'s target is set to whichever `tempTexture` was allocated for the portal, then `RenderCamera` is called.

 ~~~csharp
 if (portals[0].IsRendererVisible())